DAVIS ISLANDS CIVIC ASSOCIATION; DAVIS ISLAND YACHT CLUB; and DAVIS ISLANDS GARDEN CLUB

 TURN RIGHT ON BOSPORUS just

 before the (27) DAVIS ISLANDS SWIMMING POOL (l928).
+Those three story apartments at 511-513 Columbia Drive are the 1926 BAYVIEW APARTMENTS, restored in 1996 by Gaspar Properties who have reborn many Davis Islands apartments including the Palace of Florence.
 This tour will TURN RIGHT ON DAVIS BOULEVARD, but if

 you wish to travel to the southern tip of the islands and PETER O'KNIGHT